FRC5190/FalconDashboard/README.md

 You can send data over NetworkTables to visualize the robot pose and trajectory data on the live visualizer.
 All entries are sent over the `Live_Dashboard` table.

 ### Robot Pose Data
- - `robotX`: The x position of the robot on the field in meters.
+ - `robotX`: The x position of the robot on the field in feet.
- - `robotY`: The y position of the robot on the field in meters.
+ - `robotY`: The y position of the robot on the field in feet.
- - `robotHeading` The heading of the robot in angles.
+ - `robotHeading` The heading of the robot in radians.

 ### Trajectory Data
- - `pathX`: The x position of the current reference point in meters.
+ - `pathX`: The x position of the current reference point in feet.
- - `pathY`: The y position of the current reference point in meters.
+ - `pathY`: The y position of the current reference point in feet.
  - `isFollowingPath`: Whether the robot is currently tracking a trajectory or not.

+### Vision Targets
+ - `visionTargets`: A list of `Pose2d` objects representing the vision targets in the field's coordinate system.